Reviewed by Claire L. Hennessy

-We have a telling title here: Antoine Vannière unveils the clandestine nature of France’s oversea colony called “Kouang-Tchéou-Wan,” which later came to be known as Guangzhouwan(广州湾).
+As the title illuminates, Antoine Vannière unveils the clandestine nature of France’s oversea colony called “Kouang-Tchéou-Wan,” which later came to be known as Guangzhouwan(广州湾).
 Located in today's Guangdong Province, this colony was a small enclave on the Southern coast of China, with a total land area of 1,300 square kilometers (500 sq mi).
-The typonomy of “Kouang-Tchéou” is a transliteration from “Canton” (as in “Cantonese”, a southern dialect still spoken by people of Guangdong and Hong Kong areas), and hence “Kouang-Tchéou-Wan” means “Canton Bay”.
+“Kouang-Tchéou” is a transliteration from “Canton,” as in “Cantonese”, which is a southern dialect still spoken by people of Guangdong and Hong Kong.
+Hence, “Kouang-Tchéou-Wan” means “Canton Bay”.

 Guangzhouwan was ceded by the last feudalist regime of China, Qing Dynasty to France as a lease and administered as a constituent territory of French Indochina.
 Back to the year 1898, when France invaded the area, it met strong resistance from the local population.
 In November 1899, one year after France’s invasion, France tried to force the Qing government to sign a lease of Guangzhouwan.
-The Qing government refused to sign it, but France enforced the lease anyway and set about to rule the area for 99 years.
+Regardless of the Qing government's refusal, France enforced the lease anyway and set about to rule the area for 99 years.
 The French governance of the area ended in February 1943 when Japan occupied the territory.
 The French briefly took it back in 1945 before returning it to China in 1946.

-In his book, Vanniére brings attention to a long-overlooked dimension in post-colonial studies, namely, the discourse over Western colonization of China beginning in the mid 19th century, regardless of the fact that China was one of the largest and the most demarcated territory since Western imperial expansion dominated the leitmotif of modernity.
+In his book, Vannière brings attention to a long-overlooked dimension in post-colonial studies, namely, the amnesia over Western colonization of China beginning in the mid-19th century, regardless of the fact that China was one of the largest and the most demarcated territory since Western imperial expansion dominated the leitmotif of modernity.
 Along the Anglophone and Francophone lines of inquiry specifically, the application of post-colonial theory seldom goes beyond the geopolitical circumference of Indochina, not to mention that “Indochina” remains a tacky and hypothetical term.

-In the beginning, "Indochina" has been used to designate an ambitious blueprint of an Indochinese Union that would oversee and preside over the entire Southeast Asia, especially China, no matter how much this egoistic plan failed later.
+In the beginning, "Indochina" has been used to designate an ambitious blueprint of an Indochinese Union that would oversee and preside over the entire Southeast Asia, especially China, however much his egoistic plan soon failed.
 With time, the term "Indochina" has been used to mask what the author calls a “clandestine colony” of Guangzhouwan, occupied by the Third Republic of France from 1898 to 1946.
-It is from this point of departure that Antoine Vanniére’s 2020 book reveals such an unquestioned paradox within the semantically blurry connotation of “colony.”
+It is from this point of departure that Antoine Vanniére’s 2020 book reveals such an unquestioned paradox of the semantically blurry connotation “colony.”
 The book provides archival analysis from a historian’s perspective on why France attempted to conceal a colony that was meant to “radiate its colonial luster,” so to speak.

 Arguments, method and significance

-According to the author, Kouang-Tchéou-Wan was one of the smallest colonial possessions France ever owned— a mere speck on France's vast map.
-Counterintuitive is Kouang-Tchéou-Wan 's unfit condition for a colony: there is neither raw materials to exploit, nor enough local population to cosume imports from the Hexagon (referring to France).
-Disinterested in learning about its toponymic origin, the French colonial were further "perfunctory" in applying a legal status for its adoptee: Kouang-Tchéou-Wan was addressed as a "leased territory" of 99 years, a literal rental from China's Qing Dynasty.
+According to the author, Kouang-Tchéou-Wan was one of the smallest colonial possessions France ever held, which was a mere speck on the vast map of the French empire.
+Counterintuitive is Kouang-Tchéou-Wan 's unfit condition for a colony: there is neither raw materials to exploit, nor enough local population to costume imports from the Hexagon (referring to mainland France).
+Disinterested in learning about the meaning and the toponymic origin of "Kouang-Tchéou-Wan" (as the way it was addressed reveals), the French colonial were further perfunctory in applying a legal status for its adoptee: Kouang-Tchéou-Wan was addressed as a "leased territory" of 99 years, a literal rental from China's Qing Dynasty.

 The book demonstrates a conscious choice of limiting the research within the framework of French colonization history in East Asia and its expansion policy in East Asia during the first half of the twentieth century.
 In doing so, it offers a prism of the French gaze over the lifestyle and discourse of the colonized.
 The author additionally addresses the ambiguous legal status of Guangzhouwan, which allows for the opportunity to probe into “the nature of the French colonial project and its ambitions in this part of the world, given that the French colonials had treated these two expressions as one and the same” (Vannière, 7, my translation).

 Vannière's work is significant in debunking the obscene underside of colonial enterprise as the colonial assume themselves as fewer administrative responsibilities as possible.
-Vanniére’s subject of investigation therefore offers complementary insights and criticism to the current post-colonial studies that have dealt directly with issues of formal colonies of the French empire, representative in Albert Memmi, Frantz Fanon and Aimé Césaire’s works.
-On the one hand, the implied status of Guangzhouwan deconstructs the so-called “semi-colonies,” “leased territories,” and "concession," gesturing toward a status worse than legal colonies.
-On the other hand, and in so doing, Vaniére reveals the absurdity of the so-called legal “colonies,” highlighting a kind of colonial mentality that narcissistically views itself as the patron of the underdeveloped and thereby colonization a magnanimous cause.
+Vannière’s subject of investigation therefore offers a complementary angle and criticism to the current post-colonial studies that have dealt directly with issues of formal colonies of the French empire, representative in Albert Memmi, Frantz Fanon and Aimé Césaire’s poetics.
+On the one hand, the implied status of Guangzhouwan deconstructs the so-called “semi-colonies,” “leased territories,” and "concession," gesturing toward a ruling fashion more complicated than what's called "legal."
+On the other hand, and in so doing, Vannière reveals the absurdity of the so-called legal “colonies,” highlighting a kind of colonial mentality that narcissistically views itself as the patron of the underdeveloped and thereby colonization a magnanimous cause.
 In other words, these occupied territories jointly manifest a kind of egoistic denial to see oneself as the intruder who has literally broken into someone’s house.
 Perhaps the author is right: there is no such a thing as a good or bad colony—there are only colonies, which are all bad.